Creating Outdoor Spaces for Everyday Living

 Why Create an Outdoor Space

-For me, I love the cozy nights, with our string lights lighting the way.
+I love the warm nights, with our string lights lighting the way.
 Listening to water splashing in the pool, the smell of the grill, and everyone hanging out longer than planned.
-Sometimes my parents are sitting nearby, watching the chaos from the sidelines as their adult children laugh like teenagers in the pool.
-Those are the moments that make our home feel complete.
+Sometimes my parents are sitting nearby, seeing all the chaos from the sidelines as their adult children laugh like teenagers in the pool.
+Those are the special moments that make our home feel complete.

-Let’s look at the step-by-step to include the foundation, then the flow, then the feeling.
+Let’s look at the step-by-step process I use: the foundation, then the flow, then the feeling.

 Before you buy a single thing, ask yourself how you actually want to live outside.